techiepr/kubernetesCommands/README.md

 # kubernetesCommands
+This repo contains the Kubernetes commands
-This repo contains the kubernetes commands
+This repo contains the Kubernetes commands